elastic/terraform-provider-elasticstack/generated/data_views/docs/UpdateDataViewRequestObject.md

 HasRefreshFields returns a boolean if a field has been set.

-### SetRefreshFieldsNil

-`func (o *UpdateDataViewRequestObject) SetRefreshFieldsNil(b bool)`

- SetRefreshFieldsNil sets the value for RefreshFields to be an explicit nil

-### UnsetRefreshFields
-`func (o *UpdateDataViewRequestObject) UnsetRefreshFields()`

-UnsetRefreshFields ensures that no value is present for RefreshFields, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)